athomasoriginal/com.betweentwoparens/src/pages/blog-posts/007-reagent-and-hiccup.md

 The reason is because `reagent.core/render-component`, the entry point for a Reagent app, accepts either `Reagent Hiccup` or a `React Element` as the first argument.
 So by providing a `vector`, Reagent automatically treats it like `Reagent Hiccup`.
 This means that Reagent also expects it to be written in a specific way.

-To be considered valid `Reagent Hiccup`, the vector you pass to Reagent needs to take one of the following three shapes:
+To be considered valid `Reagent Hiccup`, the vector you pass to Reagent needs to take one of the following shapes:

 ```clojure
 [tag]